vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/pinniped-with-tkg.md

 2. Create a cluster configuration file by copying the configuration settings that you defined when you deployed your management cluster into a new file.
 In addition to the variables from the original management cluster configuration, include the following OIDC or LDAP identity provider details in the file:

-   **Note**: With the exception of IDENTITY_MANAGEMENT_TYPE, you need to set these variables only for management clusters.
+   >**Note** With the exception of IDENTITY_MANAGEMENT_TYPE, you need to set these variables only for management clusters.
 For workload clusters, set IDENTITY_MANAGEMENT_TYPE to the same value as in the management cluster.

    ```yaml
    # Identity management type.
 This must be "oidc" or "ldap".